 Wild guanacos and vicuñas live in a wide range of habitats, from the high and dry Atacama Desert in northern Chile to the wet and stormy Tierra del Fuego at the southern tip of the continent, according to the ADW.
 Alpacas are also native to the Andes, at elevations of up to 15,750 feet (4,800 meters).

-Alpacas, however, have been exported all over the world, including the United States, New Zealand, Australia and the Netherlands, so their "habitat" is often farmland.
+Alpacas, however, are very adaptable and have been exported all over the world, including the United States, New Zealand, Australia and the Netherlands, so their "habitat" is often farmland.
 Still, 99 percent of the world population of alpacas is found in South America, according to the ADW.

 Alpacas are very social creatures.
 They are gentle and curious and with training can become great pets, according to Switzer.
 Herds often include animals of different species or taxonomic families, such as llamas, goats and sheep, according to the FAO.